Fit, healthy 33-year-old recounts falling ill to coronavirus

-ROME (AP) — Andrea Napoli didn’t fit the usual profile of a coronavirus patient.
+ROME — Andrea Napoli didn’t fit the usual profile of a coronavirus patient.

 At 33, he was in perfect health, with no history of respiratory disease.
 And he was in top physical shape, thanks to regular workouts, including water polo training.